ncarmont/Link-shortener-Web-App/README.md

 # Kiki's short Lnk app

-This is a link shortener built on Meteor and React.
+This is a link shortener web app built on Meteor and React.

 ## Authors
 Nick Carmont